Mufeed-Amir/Summarizing_Assignment/README.md

-I have everything in jupyter-notebook.
+I have mentioned everything in jupyter-notebook.